 The Urgency of N.O.W. - No Opportunity Wasted

-For those unable to attend all the sessions, video recordings will be available on CPE's YouTube Channel shortly after the symposium.
+For those unable to attend, CPE's YouTube Channel will provide videos of the sessions shortly after the symposium.

 Neeli Bendapudi, University of Louisville

 Aaron Thompson, Kentucky Council on Postsecondary Education

 - Racial Equity: A Viable Approach to Student Success,

 Roger Cleveland, Eastern Kentucky University

 - University of Louisville's Black Male EDquity Network,

 - Talking About Privilege: Informing and Challenging White Faculty and Staff,